top of page

 WORK EXPERIENCE

-Human Appeal International, Islamabad, Pakistan,
+Human Appeal, Islamabad, Pakistan,

+2. To ensure that all development program are climate adoptive and have a built-in risk management factor.
 3. Supervising the execution of projects, providing real time resolution for problems encountered during the implementation and mitigating the program risks.

-4. Maintaining and making sure the program schedules are followed and Reporting on project status as agreed with the donor
+4. Maintaining and making sure the program schedules are followed and reporting on project status as agreed 5.
+Managing project teams & accounting for project cost, time and budget

-6. Tracking the external funding environment and inflow of type/amount of funds, suggesting necessary adjustments to fund-raising targets and/or strategies, to reach those targets;
+6. Tracking the external funding environment and inflow of type/amount of funds, suggesting necessary adjustments to fund raising targets and/or strategies, to reach those targets;

 8. Follow up on the implementation of recommendations and agreements.

-9. Develop funding proposals and partnerships, coordinate engagement activities, manage the relationship with local and international donors
+9. Develop funding proposals and partnerships, coordinate engagement activities, and manage the relationship with local and international donors

-Program Manager, July 2011 – 31st Dec 2013
+Program Manager PSP, July 2011 – 31st Dec 2013

 Pakistan Red Crescent Society, Muzaffarabad, Kashmir, Pakistan, (position funded by Turkish Red Crescent Society)